 If eligible, you are entitled to up to 12 weeks of FMLA leave in a fiscal year on either a continuous, intermittent, or reduced leave schedule basis for any one or more of the following reasons:

-- You are eligible for up to 26 weeks of leave to care for a covered servicemember with a serious injury or illness if you are the spouse, son, daughter, parent or next of kin of the servicemember.
-This leave commences on the first day leave is taken to care for the covered servicemember.
+- You are eligible for up to 26 weeks of leave to care for a covered Servicemember with a serious injury or illness if you are the spouse, son, daughter, parent or next of kin of the Servicemember.
+This leave commences on the first day leave is taken to care for the covered Servicemember.
 Eligibility for military caregiver leave expires at the end of the 12-month period from the date leave is first taken.

 This leave may be paid or unpaid.